Skip to main content

 pool = "worker"

 The pool field tells the controller where to send the work.
 A pool is a named group of one or more agents that share a work queue — the agents chapter introduced them briefly.
 When an order fires, the controller creates a wisp from the formula and routes it to the named pool.
 Any agent in that pool can pick it up.
-The controller evaluates gate conditions on every tick.
-When five minutes have passed since the last run, it instantiates the review formula as a wisp and routes it to the worker pool.
-The order name comes from the file basename (review-check.tomlreview-check), not from anything in the TOML.
+The controller evaluates trigger conditions on every tick.
+When five minutes have passed since the last run, it instantiates the pancakes formula as a wisp and routes it to the worker pool.
+The order name comes from the file basename (pancakes-check.tomlpancakes-check), not from anything in the TOML.
+When the dispatcher stamps the wisp for a pool target it writes two metadata keys: gc.routed_to=<pool> so the worker’s bd ready query finds it via the shared routed queue, and gc.pool_demand=order so the supervisor’s default scale_check counts the wisp as pool demand even though the wisp itself is a molecule (which bd ready filters out as a workflow container).
+Both keys come from the same dispatcher write and you don’t need to set them by hand; wisps that pre-date this dispatcher version won’t carry the second key and won’t generate demand from the in-process default scale_check until they close or are re-created.
 Orders are discovered when the city starts and whenever the controller reloads config.
 You don’t need to restart anything if the city is already watching the orders directory.

 Inspecting orders

-Once you’ve defined some orders, you’ll want to see what the controller sees — which orders exist, what their gates look like, and whether any are due.
+Once you’ve defined some orders, you’ll want to see what the controller sees — which orders exist, what their triggers look like, and whether any are due.
 Three commands give you that view. gc order list shows every enabled order in your city — whether or not it has ever fired:

 ~/my-city